 Another way of improving your grasp of trading terms and concepts is to read books about the forex market and investment in general.
 There are tons of books about investment out there.
 You may want to use the Internet to search for reviews and ratings on the best forex books.
-These books have loads of information on the forex market; some can even give you insight on some trading strategies.
+These books have loads of information on the forex market; some can even give you insight into some trading strategies.

 Putting your learning into use